 - Defining a query or set of queries from a catalog or full-text search (see the search portals on the home page ).
 If the desired texts can be defined using facets or queries in a catalog or full-text search, (e.g., English-language materials published before 1800), we can generate the list of ids that are needed.
 Please send queries to email@example.com .

 Researchers must provide a static non-NAT IP address in order for us to grant access to retrieve datasets using the

 rsync command line tool (

 rsync is our preferred method of transfer).
 Once the IP address is configured for access, you will be able to rsync the dataset using the instructions found here: https://gist.github.com/lit-cs-sysadmin/8ffb90911697adc1262c

-Most of those options are necessary, but a few are optional.
+Most of the options in the gist are necessary, but a few are optional.
 For example, you could use --verbose only on updates to get a list of what changed.
 Let us know if you want more information about the options.
 It's possible that

 rsync will report errors, and quite likely that most will be harmless.
 We do not have a catalog of likely errors yet, so if you receive some, please forward them to us.
 Depending on the size of your dataset, the initial

 rsync may take up to a day or more.
 One benefit of

 rsync is that if the process is terminated, you will not waste time transferring the same information again when you restart the sync.
 It will pick up where it left off, after comparing the source and target files.

 We update the dataset regularly.
 If you have a download in progress while we make an update to a dataset, your